yunimoo/elichika/docs/design/types.md

 These types are defined in the `client` package, and they must have the exact same construction as the type in the client.
 This includes the following:

 - The name must match perfectly, down to the which letter are capitalised (with the exception of the first letter since we're using Go).
-- The fields' types must match perfectly:
+- The fields' types must match:

   - `int32` must be `int32` and `int64` must be `int64` and so on.
   - Replicate the type of the fields if necessary, and do not use annonymous types.